 For soy-free and dairy-free banana split cupcakes, choose a dairy-free, soy-free margarine (Earth Balance makes a couple varieties).
 For the chocolate, seek out an option that is both dairy-free and soy lecithin-free, such as Enjoy Life Chocolate Chips or Chunks.

-For tree nut-free and dairy-free Banana Split Cupcakes, So Delicious Dairy Free also offers Coconut Milk Beverage that you can use in place of the AlmondMilk.
+For tree nut-free and dairy-free Banana Split Cupcakes, use a nut-free milk beverage in place of the almond milk beverage.
 Also, skip the nut topping, and optionally add graham cracker crumbles instead.

 - 1 teaspoon apple cider vinegar